5 Ways To Help Break Your Love Addiction

 Healthy Boundary Setting

-Developing healthy boundaries is critical to intimacy, self-esteem development, and what kind of people we allow in our lives.
+Developing healthy boundaries is critical to intimacy, self-esteem development, and the kind of people we allow in our lives.
 Healthy boundaries allow us to protect and take care of ourselves.

 With healthy boundaries, we will not allow another's dysfunction and insecurities to rule our actions and behaviors.
 We can learn to recognize where and how we can help in ways that will empower ourselves and those around us.